 Pest Control

-A common problem with compost bins is that the smell of decaying food can attract unwelcome visitors such as mice and rats!
+A common problem with compost bins is that the smell of decaying food can attract unwelcome visitors, such as mice and rats!

 Compost Ingredients